darkreapyre/Sandbox/README.md

 > aws ec2 create-key-pair --key-name devenv-key --query "KeyMaterial" --output text > devenv-key.pem
 ```

-### Step 6: Find the Amazon Image ID (AMI) for the `admin` node
+### Step 6: Find the Amazon Image ID (AMI) for the `launcher` node
-For the `edge` node configuration  a `t2.micro` instance will be used.
+For the `launcher` node configuration  a `t2.micro` instance will be used.
 To find the latest AMI for the `t2.micro`, run the following command:
 ```
 > aws ec2 describe-images --owners amazon --filters "Name=root-device-type, Values=ebs" "Name=architecture, Values=x86_64" "Name=virtualization-type, Values=hvm" "Name=description, Values='*Amazon*Linux*'" "Name=name, Values='*amzn-ami-hvm-2016.09.1*gp2'" --query "Images[*].{ID:ImageId}"
 ```
 The above command will filter all Amazon owned AMI Instances for the *x86_64* architecture; *EBS-Backed*; was part of the  *2016.09.1* point release cycle; has *Amazon Linux* in the description and query to produce the resultant AMI ID.
 Take note of the latest AMI ID.

-### Step 7:  Launch the `admin` node instance
+### Step 7:  Start the `launcher` node instance
-Using both the AMI ID noted above and the Security Group ID from **Step 2**, create the `admin` node EC2 Instance by executing the following:
+Using both the AMI ID noted above and the Security Group ID from **Step 2**, create the `launcher` node EC2 Instance by executing the following:

 ```
 > aws ec2 run-instances --image-id ami-XXXXXXXXX --security-group-ids sg-XXXXXXXX --count 1 --instance-type t2.micro --key-name devenv-key --query "Instances[0].InstanceId"
 ```
-The output from the above command will be the output the newly created instance ID of the `admin` node.
+The output from the above command will be the output the newly created instance ID of the `launcher` node.
 Make sure to take note of it for future usage.

 >**Note:** *ami-XXXXXXXX* and *sg-XXXXXXXX* should be replaced with the output from **Step 6** and **Step 4** respectively.